GatorIO/gator-score/README.md

 [gator-score](https://gator.io) is a realtime API to get a user's fraud score, geolocation, device, demographic, search and technology data based on an IP address, user agent and referrer.

 A fraud score is a number from 0-1000 which indicates the likelyhood that the user is a bot.
+The lower the score, the more likely the user is a bot.
 A score less than 100 means it is very likely the user is a bot.

 We use various methods to determine the fraud score, see our [methodology](https://gator.io/how).